tomhoover/guide-programming-fundamentals-in-python/guide.md

 feed(cat)
 ```

-By calling feed(cat) we are passing the variable cat into the function in place of ‘pet’.
+By calling `feed(cat)` we are passing the variable cat into the function in place of `pet`. `pet` acts as a placeholder for whatever variable we decide to pass into the function.

 __Note for Tati:__ We haven't introduced how to access values inside an object, there's a gap here.
 Also, we haven't talked about indentation and how that works in Python.
 Lastly, we haven't mentioned that the quotes (e.g. 'feed()') call a function.
 It might be useful to show a "hungry cat" before feeding it, feed it, and then show that it's no longer hungry.